All Products

 How it works

-1. Increase the disk capacity — resize the underlying Elastic Compute Service (ECS) disk in the ECS console.
+1. Increase the disk capacity — resize the Elastic Compute Service (ECS) disk in the ECS console.

 The procedure differs slightly between system disks and data disks: